viktor-nikolov/MicroZed-carrier-board/README.md

 - 50 MHz precision oscillator (intended as an external clock input to the FPGA Programmable Logic)

-- UART to USB on-board conversion chip with the micro-USB connector (intended to enable UART communication for the FPGA Programmable Logic)
+- UART to USB conversion chip with the micro-USB connector (intended to enable UART communication for the FPGA Programmable Logic)

 - Power input via micro-USB connector or via screw terminal.
 On board power switch.